jordalgo/estream/api/end-on-error.md

 # onError

-A helper function for getting only end events from Estreams.
+A helper function for getting only error events from Estreams.

 **Parameters**